travel students

 3. Current I-20 or DS-2019 with valid travel signature.

-4. Copies of your unofficial transcripts and enrollment verification forms from ASU (recommended)
+4. Have copies of your unofficial transcripts and enrollment verification forms from ASU.

 • Demonstrate your ties to your home country by sharing your plans to return home after you complete your degree.